Macschrauber/CoverFrame/README.md

 - Built with love for music lovers who appreciate album art
 - Inspired by the desire to give old devices new life
 - Thanks to the open-source community for ImageMagick, kid3, and jq
+- For those who care: used AI.
+Perplexity, Claude, chatgpt, Gemini
+- Documentation and summaries are written by Claude.
+We are in 2026.

 ## Support